This page

 as besides ownership falling under the same family, operationally the two

-have been very closely linked, although a more settled and separate pattern is evolving
+have been very closely linked, although a more settled and separate pattern

-between SM Coaches and the others.
+between what is now Townlink Buses and the others.

 The story started in a small way just post deregulation when as SM